One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Proof of Theorem

 \subsection{Consequences of our assumptions}

 \

 In this section, we look at several essential ingredients for the proof of Theorem~\ref{A} which are consequences of our assumptions. \\

-First, by Theorem~\ref{LT}, the circle action has two cases.
-We restate this fact in terms of weights of the action on the normal bundle of $X$, which we assume to be the minimum of the moment map $\phi:M\to \R$. \begin{lemma} Under the assumptions of Theorem~\ref{A}, if $S^1$ acts effectively, $S^1$ acts on the fiber of the normal bundle $N_X$ of $X$ as in the following two cases:
+First, as we saw in Theorem~\ref{LT}, the circle action was classified in \cite{LT} into two cases.
+Now we state the two cases in terms of weights of the $S^1$ action on the normal bundles of the fixed sets, $X$ and $Y$, where $\phi(X) < \phi(Y)$. \begin{lemma} Under Assumption~\ref{conditions}, $S^1$ acts on the normal bundles $N_X$ of $X$ and $N_Y$ of $Y$ as in the following two cases: